Hiekkan/hiekkan.github.io/pages/overview.md

 # Overview

-Hello 😊, my name is Nora, and I work as a SharePoint Developer at Swiss Post. 📯
+Hello 😊 I'm Nora, a SharePoint Developer at Swiss Post. 📯

 &nbsp;

-I enjoy tinkering with my server and smart home setup. 👩🏼‍💻 When I'm not coding, I’m a big movie buff who loves discovering new films. 🎬
+I enjoy tinkering with my server and smart home setup. 👩🏼‍💻 Apart from coding, I’m a big movie buff who loves discovering new films. 🎬
 I also like playing video games with friends and going to metal concerts. 🤘🏻

 &nbsp;